dynamsoft-docs/capture-vision-docs/parameters/reference/image-parameter/binarization-modes.md

 ### Default Setting

-If the `ColourConversionModes` is not configured in your template file, the following settings will be used as the default settings.
+If the `BinarizationModes` is not configured in your template file, the following settings will be used as the default settings.

 #### For Barcode Decoding